bdthemes/bdthemes-prime-slider-lite/readme.txt

 * [Fluent](https://primeslider.pro/demo/fluent/) - A full-width slider designed to create a dynamic and engaging blog interface.
 * [Knily](https://primeslider.pro/demo/knily/) - A wide base display slider with floating thumb tabs for showcasing content in style.
 * [Marble](https://primeslider.pro/demo/marble/) - A unique slider that presents posts like a horizontal timeline with customizable options.
-* [Material](https://primeslider.pro/demo/material/) - A clean and professional slider that gives your content a sophisticated, polished look.
+* [Material](https://primeslider.pro/demo/material/) - A clean and professional slider that gives your content a polished and sophisticated look.

 = Custom 👇 =